-At 470,000 m², the Doha Oasis is one of the most audacious schemes of recent times.
-This mixed-use project comprises: a 30-storey tower; a 6-storey basement with mall, parking and theme park; a 12-storey range of apartments and a 250 m long elliptical park.
+At 470,000 m², Doha Oasis is one of the most audacious schemes of recent times.
+This mixed-use project comprises: a 30-storey tower; a 4-storey basement with mall, parking and theme park; a 12-storey range of apartments and a 250 m-long elliptical park.
 We were chosen to provide engineering support during preliminary design.

-In the residential blocks, we have proposed tunnel form construction, enabling walls and floors to be cast simultaneously, further shortening the construction programme.
-Shear walls extend down into the basement, where they resist massive lateral forces generated by soil and groundwater pressing onto the perimeter walls.
+In the residential blocks, we proposed tunnel form construction, enabling walls and floors to be cast simultaneously, shortening the construction programme.
+Shear walls extend down into the basement where they resist massive lateral forces generated by soil and groundwater pressing onto the perimeter walls.

 Ambitious mixed-use scheme incorporating a mall and theme park in 6-storey basement